keensoft/alfresco-node-partitioner/README.md

 * create-trigger: insertion trigger `alf_node_properties_insert_trigger` is created
 * fill: data is copied from ALF_NODE_PROPERTIES to ALF_NODE_PROPERTIES_INTERMEDIATE
 * analyze: new tables are analyzed
+* vacuum: VACUUM FULL is performed on new tables
 * swap: drop previous ALF_NODE_PROPERTIES and rename ALF_NODE_PROPERTIES_INTERMEDIATE to ALF_NODE_PROPERTIES

 Undo partitioning